THANNAGA/Reset-Networks/README.md

 ## Discussion

 ### Classification performance
-We have showed that Reset networks can classify standard computer vision datasets such as CIFAR.
+We have shown that Reset networks can classify standard computer vision datasets such as CIFAR.
 However and as the figure below shows, at this stage their performance is disappointing, only at best matching that of a single Resnet 20, while having many more parameters.

 ![Reset performance Cifar10Cifar100](https://user-images.githubusercontent.com/13241166/142236705-d5fc62b5-496b-4435-8e5e-14d748bdd022.png)